zuedev/red-right-hand/projects/handbook/ranks.md

 # Ranks

-Phoenix Legion uses a rank system to denote hierarchy and roles within its divisions.
+Red Right Hand uses a rank system to denote hierarchy and roles within its divisions.
 Below is a breakdown of the ranks for each division:

 | -      | Description         | Naval                     | Marine                  |
 | ------ | ------------------- | ------------------------- | ----------------------- |